SAP-samples/teched2025-AD160/exercises/ex1/README.md

 Please execute the following prompt:

 ```
-Create a Fiori elements list report on top for the incidents.
+Create a SAP Fiori elements List Report Page on top for the incidents.
 Add the incidentsmessages to the details of the incidents.
+Display and application name should be incidents.
+Description "my Incidents".
+Datasource is the IncidentsService.
 ```

 You can execute the command directly in act mode.